Empire of the Ants (2024 video game): Reception

-Empire of the Ants received mixed to positive reviews.
+According to the review aggregation website Metacritic, the PlayStation 5 and Xbox Series X versions of Empire of the Ants both received generally favorable reviews from critics, while the PC version received "mixed or average" reviews.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 57% of critics.

 IGN rated the single player campaign a 3/10, citing a shallow gameplay loop, underwhelming level design and poor AI, though noting the multiplayer component had greater depth and scored at 6/10.
 PC Gamer felt that the exploration and small-scale RTS gameplay did not blend but found the art style and visuals redeeming enough to enjoy.
-Metacritic implied a much more positive reception, with a Metascore of 77 and an average of 8.4/10 across 63 user reviews.

 In 2025, Empire of the Ants won the Pégases Award for Visual Excellence and was nominated for Best Independent Video Game.